fooHimanshu/DataStructures/README.md

+## Who this repository is for?

+This repo is meant to be used as a reference guide and could be used by pretty much anyone!
+This repo is also for skills demonstration purposes.

 # Data Structures

 Data Structure is a way of storing and organising data to make data operations more effective and efficient.
 There exist a range of Data Structures and in this repo only the followings are implemented: